EduTECH (conference)

-EduTECH is an annual two-day education and ed-tech conference and trade show in Australia that brings together over 10,000 educators from pre-schools, schools, universities, vocational education, training organisations and corporate trainers, as well as Government education departments and a myriad of education products and solution providers, to discuss latest education trends and methods, and to find ways to improve teaching and learning.
-EduTECH is well-known to be the largest education event in the Southern Hemisphere and APAC region.
+EduTECH is an annual two-day education and ed-tech conference and trade show launched in Australia in 2011 by Craig Macfarlane, co-founder of Association & Communications Events (ACEvents).
+ACEvents and the EduTECH brand was subsequently acquired by Terrapinn Limited in 2015.

+EduTECH brings together over 10,000 educators from pre-schools, schools, universities, vocational education, training organisations and corporate trainers, as well as Government education departments and a myriad of education products and solution providers, to discuss latest education trends and methods, and to find ways to improve teaching and learning.
+EduTECH is well known to be the largest education event in the Southern Hemisphere and APAC region.
 The conference is held annually between June - August.
-In 2023, EduTECH will run at the Melbourne Convention and Exhibition Centre on 24 and 25 August 2023.
+In 2023, EduTECH took place at the Melbourne Convention and Exhibition Centre on 24 and 25 August 2023.
 Previous events ran at the International Convention Centre Sydney by Terrapinn Ltd.

 Overview

 EduTECH consists of multiple concurrent streams and specialised masterclasses and breakaway seminars, forums and learning labs.
 Masterclasses include K-12, higher education, VET sector, university, IT admin, library management, and workplace training.
 The K-12 Education Leaders class discusses technology and learning practices that reflect global education.
 The K-12 IT directors and managers class aims to establish and implement technology visions for schools.
 The K-12 Business managers and administrators class showcases practices for reducing costs, increasing efficiency, and boosting revenue through technology.

-There are also many vendors present at the venue, including Google, showing its Google Classroom for Education, Microsoft, JB Hi-Fi, Apple, Canva, CertificationPoint, infrastructure companies, wireless networking, data filtering, device manufacturers, software, smart-board makers, textbook publishers, learning management system companies, library software, hosting companies, teleconferencing, and furniture makers.
+There are also many vendors present at the venue, including Google, showing its Google Classroom for Education, Microsoft, JB Hi-Fi, Apple, Canva, infrastructure companies, wireless networking, data filtering, device manufacturers, software, smart-board makers, textbook publishers, learning management system companies, library software, hosting companies, teleconferencing, and furniture makers.

-The national conference and exhibition of educational technology began in 2011 with 520 attendees but has since grown to over 15,000 annual attendees..
+The national conference and exhibition of educational technology began in 2011 with 520 attendees but has since grown to over 15,000 annual attendees.
 In 2016, it was announced that the conference would be held in Sydney the following year.

+2026 Conference

+Will be held on 3 & 4 June 2026, at the International Convention Centre, Sydney.

+2025 Conference

+Held on 11 & 12 June 2025, International Convention Centre, Sydney.
+One keynote speaker was Sal Khan.

+2024 Conference

+Held on 13 & 14 August 2024, Melbourne Convention and Exhibition Centre.

+2023 Conference

+Held on 23-25 August 2023, Melbourne Convention and Exhibition Centre.